Billy Woods: Early life

 Billy Woods was born in Washington, D.C.
-His mother was an English literature professor from Jamaica.
-His father was a PhD Marxist writer, active in the Zimbabwe War of Liberation and then member of the government in Zimbabwe.
-In 1980, the family moved to Zimbabwe.
-After the death of Woods' father, they returned to the United States in 1989.
-Woods briefly attended Howard University before getting involved in New York City's hip hop scene.
-He started making music in the late 1990s.
-He wrote his "first real rhyme" at a laundromat in Kennebunk, Maine in 1997.
+His mother was an English literature professor from Jamaica, and his father was a Marxist intellectual from Zimbabwe; the two met while Woods' father was pursuing a Ph.D. in the United States.
+During the Zimbabwe War of Independence, Woods' father lived in "political exile", but in 1980 the family moved to Zimbabwe and Woods' father entered the Zimbabwean government.
+Later in the 1980s, Woods' father died.
+Around a year and a half later, in 1989, Woods and his mother returned to the United States and moved to Washington D.C.
+Woods briefly attended Howard University before getting involved in New York's hip-hop scene.
+He started making music in the late 1990s, writing his "first real rhyme" at a laundromat in Kennebunk, Maine in 1997.